GuttmanLab/chipdip-pipeline/README.md

 1. Barcode Identification Efficiency (`workup/ligation_efficiency.txt`)
    - A statistical summary of how many barcode tags were found per read and the proportion of reads with a matching barcode at each barcode position.

-2. Clusterfile (`workup/clusters/sample.clusters`)
+2. Clusterfile (`workup/clusters/<sample>.clusters`)
    - Each line in a cluster file represents a single cluster.
 The first column is the cluster barcode.
 The remainder of the line is a tab deliminated list of reads.
-DNA reads are formated as "DPM[strand]_chr:start-end" and Antibody ID oligo reads are formated as "BPM[]_AntibodyID:UMI-0".
+DNA reads are formated as `DPM[strand]_chr:start-end` and Antibody ID oligo reads are formated as `BPM[]_<AntibodyID>:<UMI>-0`.

 3. Cluster statistics (`workup/clusters/cluster_statistics.txt`)
    - The number of clusters and BPM or DPM reads per library.